aditya43/docker-kubernetes/README.md

     docker container run -v /Users/Aditya/stuff:/path/container/ IMAGE_NAME
     ```
 - **NOTE: Docker identifies difference between `Named Volumes` and `Bind Mounts` since there is forward slash (In Windows, there are 2 forward slashses) when we set `-v` option value.**
+- `Bind Mounts` are great for local development, local testing.

 ----------------------------------------